 - Eat Pitta-pacifying foods.
 This diet involves eating more sweet, bitter and astringent foods.

-- Other Pitta-pacifying lifestyle choices include eating three meals a day, at the same time every day, with the largest meal at noon.
-Skipping or delaying meals can throw Pitta out of balance.
+- Other Pitta-pacifying lifestyle choices include eating three meals a day, at the same time every day, with the

 - Avoid getting overheated when you exercise, and avoid exercising in the sun.